DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

     file: "adding-multiple-users-flow.png",
     alt: "Adding multiple users to a provider"
   },
-  caption: "Figure 4: Adding multiple users to a provider" }) }}
+  caption: "Figure 4: Adding multiple users to a provider flow" }) }}

 {{ appFigure({